 - LightningTo.Me — my personal and non-profit hobby project that will open a 0.02 BTC channel to your node for free.
-And yes, it also sets routing fees to zero.
+And yes, it also sets very low routing fees.
 Here you can read the answers to some frequently asked questions.

-- LNBig.com — a large liquidity provider that will open a channel of up to 0.04 BTC for free.
+- (no longer working as of November 2020) LNBig.com — a large liquidity provider that will open a channel of up to 0.04 BTC for free.
 Their policy about routing fees change quite often: they are currently rebalancing their node and set the fees to almost zero, but expect them to grow at any time.

-There are also nodes that promise to open a channel to your node if you first open a channel to their node.
-You can check WILL_CONNECT_BACK or Lightning Power Users.
+There are also nodes such as Lightning Power Users that promise to open a channel to your node if you first open a channel to their node.
 Beware that this will not always work with nodes running c-lightning, which allows only one channel between two nodes.

 Solution 3: Custodial exchange lightning bitcoins to on-chain bitcoins